bondagit/ravenna-alsa-lkm/README.md

 Next to the Butler binary, you will find the merging_ravenna_daemon.conf file providing the following options :

 * interface_name : Network interface name used by RAVENNA/AES67 network. e.g eth0, eth2, enc0, br1...
-* device_name : By default the name is "ALSA (on <hostname\>".
+* device_name : By default the name is "Merging ALSA-AES67 (on <hostname\>".
 This can be changed but the name has to be unique on the network (used by Zeroconf) and white spaces are not supported
 * web_app_port : Port number on which the RAVENNA/AES67 webserver will listen to
 * web_app_path : Path of the webapp folder provided in the package.
 Should terminate by webapp/advanced
 * tic_frame_size_at_1fs : Frame size in sample at 1Fs (44.1 / 48 kHz). e.g 48 for AES67